<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Vince: Firstly, the age of the field in Canada is significantly younger than that in the US.
 Here S&C is still not firmly a full-time role within college and university athletics; not to mention in professional settings in Canada for many sports.

 With this being said, there is certainly a wave of extremely talented professionals in the Canadian Community, and with the inception of the Canadian Strength and Conditioning Association (CSCA) only within its first 2-years.
 There is an early and significant emphasis emerging on career sustainability, quality of life, professional ethics, and data-informed education for new professionals entering the space here.
+I strongly believe that when more full-time opportunities present themselves in the team sport setting, the foundations laid above will set a tone into establishing what this role will look like here in Canada!

 In the private sector, there are going to be more revenue-generating opportunities for professionals and this is going to significantly expand the impact and scale of new professionals in the space!